xperroni/behavior-cloning/README.md

 The project is implemented in Python, on top of the [Keras](https://keras.io/) framework with [TensorFlow](https://www.tensorflow.org/) backend.
 Code is organized in two modules, the model trainer ([`model.py`](model.py)) and the simulator client ([`drive.py`](drive.py)).

-To run the model trainer, open a terminal window and type:
+To download training and validation datasets, open a terminal window and type:

+    (cd datasets ; ./download.sh)

+To run the model trainer, type:

     python model.py <list of train recordings> <validation recording> --architecture <architecture>